Renzo4Renzo/flex-reviews-dashboard/instructions.md

    For each category create div containing:

    First row is Group with justify space-between, margin bottom xs:
-   - Left: category name as Text size sm, text transform capitalize, fontWeight 500 with underscores replaced by spaces
+   - Left: category name as Text size sm, fontWeight 500, text transform capitalize
+   - Use formatCategoryName helper for category display
    - Right: Group with gap xs containing:
      * Rating number as Text size sm, fontWeight 600, formatted to 1 decimal
      * If delta30d not zero, Badge with:
-       - Color green if positive, red if negative, gray if zero
+       - Color from getDeltaColor helper
-       - Icon up, down, or minus arrow based on delta sign
+       - Icon component based on delta (create getDeltaIcon helper returning icon component)
-       - Text as "+X.X" or "-X.X" formatted to 1 decimal
+       - Text from formatDelta helper
+       - leftSection with DeltaIcon size 12
        - variant light, size sm

    Second row is Progress component with:
    - value as (avgRating divided by 10 times 100)
-   - color red if status critical, yellow if warning, green if good
+   - color from getStatusColor helper using category.status
    - size md

-   Create helper functions:
+   Create local helper getDeltaIcon function:
-   - getProgressColor taking status string
-   - getDeltaIcon taking delta number
-   - getDeltaColor taking delta number
+   - Takes delta number
+   - Returns IconArrowUp if positive, IconArrowDown if negative, IconMinus if zero

    Export CategoryPerformance